Abutler101/msr4ps-replication/README.md

                Scorecard as a proxy for security.
 Validation makes use of static analysis vuln density as a more direct security measure.
+- **./dsic_validation** → Code used to validate the use of DISC as a node criticality in Directed scale-free graphs.
 - **./storage_interface** → (Internal) Src files for interfacing with the GraphDB
 - **./shared_models** → (Internal) Src files defining various datamodels
 - **./api_clients** → (Internal) Src files supporting API interactions